 Data Analytics tools and techniques are used by many different industries to create, manage, explore, and analyze large, complex datasets, in order to evaluate past performance, predict future trends, and make better decisions.
 There has been an explosion of demand for skilled data analysts who can communicate, solve problems, and work effectively in teams.

-The WSU Data Analytics major, offered jointly by the Department of Mathematics and Statistics in the College of Arts and Sciences and the School of Electrical Engineering and Computer Science in the Voiland College of Engineering and Architecture, is currently available on the Pullman and Everett campuses, with plans to make the degree available via the Global Campus (online) by the fall of 2017.
+The WSU Data Analytics major, offered jointly by the Department of Mathematics and Statistics in the College of Arts and Sciences and the School of Electrical Engineering and Computer Science in the Voiland College of Engineering and Architecture, is currently available on the Pullman and Everett campuses, and online at WSU Global Campus.

 Explore this website to learn more about the curriculum, career opportunities, people involved, and how to join this exciting, new, transdisciplinary undergraduate degree program at Washington State University.